zthxxx/react-dev-inspector/README.md

     </InspectorWrapper>
   )
 }
 ```

 <br />

-### Set Webpack Config
+### 2. Set up Webpack Config

+There are 4 ways to set up webpack config, please pick the one fit your project best.

+In common cases (like create-react-app), you can use [#raw-webpack-config](https://github.com/zthxxx/react-dev-inspector#raw-webpack-config),

+If your project happen to use webpack-chain / umi2 / umi3, you can try out our **integrated plugins / helper** in [#usage-with-webpack-chain](https://github.com/zthxxx/react-dev-inspector#usage-with-webpack-chain), [#usage-with-umi2](https://github.com/zthxxx/react-dev-inspector#usage-with-umi2) and [#usage-with-umi3](https://github.com/zthxxx/react-dev-inspector#usage-with-umi3).

 #### raw webpack config

-A typical raw webpack config is shown below.

-In this config, we add:
+You should add:

 - an "inspector-loader"
 - a "DefinePlugin" to get current working directory
-- a "devServer" api middleware to open IDE on when it be called
+- an api server middleware, "devServer", to open local IDE

+to your current webpack config.

+Example:

 ```ts
 import { Configuration, DefinePlugin } from 'webpack'